-Although there have been some very minor successes in parrot species conservation over the last decade,one of the main threats to there survival comes from trapping for the pet trade, as a direct result of Global trade in wild caught parrots 58 species are facing extinction.
+Although there have been some very minor successes in parrot species conservation over the last decade, one of the main threats to their survival comes from trapping for the pet trade.
+As a direct result of global trade in wild caught parrots 58 species are facing extinction.
 It has been estimated that for every wild parrot that survives the trauma of being caught and sold, at least four more will die.

-The parrot species extinction crisis will only be addressed effectively, if far greater attention is given to both the immediate threat to this species and the driving forces causing their decline.
+The parrot species extinction crisis will be addressed effectively only if far greater attention is given to both the immediate threat to these species and the driving forces causing their decline.
 Addressing these forces will be particularly challenging, as it raises questions about the sustainability of human lifestyles.
 These issues will only be addressed if there is much greater support for lifestyle changes, and this involves the political will of world governments.
 Some of the wealthier countries of the world are slowly addressing sustainability issues and have been successful in bringing about the slow recovery of certain species.